Atmospheric Neutrino Charged-Current Interactions at Large Liquid-Scintillator Detectors: I. Physics of Neutrino-Antineutrino Discrimination: Neutrino-Antineutrino Discrimination

 In Figure~\ref{fig:BDT_performace}, we illustrate the ROC curve (left panel) and AUC values (right panel) for the neutrino-antineutrino discrimination.
 Figure~\ref{fig:ROC_curve} presents the ROC curves on the $\nu_{e}$/$\overline{\nu}_{e}$ and $\nu_{\mu}$/$\overline{\nu}_{\mu}$ discrimination for the total and FC samples.
 Figure~\ref{fig:AUC_vs_Enu} presents the AUC values as a function of neutrino energy, comparing results for both electron and muon flavors under different geometric containment conditions.
-The combined use of inelasticity and neutron multiplicity provides effective discrimination, which can reach better than 80\% at lower energies when the neutron multiplicity contributes significant additional separating power.
+The combined use of inelasticity and neutron multiplicity provides effective discrimination, which can {exceed} 80\% at lower energies when the neutron multiplicity contributes significant additional separating power.
+As energy increases, the discrimination power decreases; however, the AUC remains around 75\% in the energy range of approximately 3 to 10\,GeV (the NMO sensitive region).
 For muon neutrinos in the FC sample, discrimination performance degrades at higher energies.
 This decline is a direct geometric effect: as the neutrino energy increases, the muon track length may exceed the detector’s active volume.
-This containment limit suppresses the measurable energy transfer to the final-state lepton and reduces neutrino type-sensitive information in the hadronic system.
+This containment limit suppresses the measurable energy transfer to the final-state lepton and reduces {neutrino-type-sensitive} information in the hadronic system.
 Therefore, a detector with a larger active volume not only improves event statistics but also better preserves the intrinsic separation power, particularly for high-energy muon neutrinos, by allowing longer tracks to remain fully contained.

 It is important to note that these results are obtained under idealized assumptions, without accounting for reconstruction resolution in inelasticity or tagging efficiency for captured neutrons.
 In LS detectors, the low energy threshold significantly enhances the detection capability for hadronic components, including signals from neutron capture.
-Consequently, both inelasticity and neutron multiplicity could be reconstructed with high accuracy.
-This capability not only improves neutrino–antineutrino discrimination but also enables deeper insights into the underlying physics of atmospheric neutrino interactions in LS medium.
+This capability not only improves neutrino–antineutrino discrimination but also enables deeper insights into the underlying physics of atmospheric neutrino interactions in {the} LS medium.